BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 In PalmettoBUG, the two dimensionality reduction algorithms available are PCA or UMAP.
-UMAP tends to produce more visually distinct and interpretable groups and shapes once plotted, while PCA is faster to run and is easier to interpret the individual X & Y value, these being the top two principal components in the data.
+UMAP tends to produce more visually distinct and interpretable groups and shapes once plotted, while PCA is faster to run and may be easier to interpret the individual X & Y value, as these are the top two principal components in the data.

 Dimensionality reductions are typically run on a down-sampled subset of